 Learn more: Configure custom properties.

-Relations are used to centralize documents on a specific subject.
-For example, a library administrator may set up a relation between the document classes "invoices" and "contracts".
-Each time a user creates an invoice related to a given contract, they can create a relation between the invoice and the contract.
+Relations are used to centralize or reference documents on a specific subject.
+For example, a library administrator may set up a relation between the document classes Invoices and Contracts.
+When a contributor creates an invoice related to a given contract, they can create a relation between the invoice and the contract.

 Learn more: What are roles?

-The AODocs storage account is a Google account belonging to your G Suite domain that you [CH your AODocs super administrator?] assign to an AODocs library.
-All the documents in this library are owned and managed by the storage account.
+The AODocs storage account is a Google account belonging to your G Suite domain.
+Library creators assign an AODocs storage account to their library.
+All the attachments in this library are owned by the storage account.

-This means that your organisation has centralised, corporate ownership of all your AODocs documents.
+This means that your organisation has centralised, corporate ownership of all your AODocs attachments.